dsouths/happydentalapp/README.md

 - The tutor support team at CI but it particular Holly who was a major help in fixing bugs relating to cloudinary & CSS issues - extremely patient & helpful, thank-you!
 - My mentor Martina who is always there to help & answer my questions
 - LarisaLG who created a great GoBarber app & inspired me to create the happydental booking app

+Overall I found this project very challenging & rewarding.
+I took on board feedback from my previous projects & tried to incorporate the feedback in this project, in particular ensuring my commit messages are succinct & include commit messages for readme file.

+Thank you for your time!

+daves

 [Back to the top](#table-of-contents)